 No, it does not.

-If you have Extra Help, you will pay modest amounts for your medications.
-When you reach the Catastrophic Stage of drug coverage, your cost will be $0.
-You do not have to be on Medicaid to receive Extra Help.
+Extra Help, also called Low Income Subsidy, is a federal program to help pay for your medications.
+If you receive Medicaid, you are automatically enrolled in Extra Help.
+But you do not have to be on Medicaid to receive it.
 Eligibility is based on income and resource thresholds set by the federal government.
 To find out more about Extra Help go to: https://www.ssa.gov/medicare/part-d-extra-help.

 What’s a formulary?